SKona306/Coordinate/README.md

 ## Sunday 3/6

 9:30-12:00: watch youtube videos about cleanup function for useEffect hook. also looked at some documentation to determine how to fix the memory leak in the application that is a result of the useEffect and onAuthStateChanged method. links: https://www.loginradius.com/blog/async/how-to-fix-memory-leaks-in-react/, https://www.youtube.com/watch?v=0ZJgIjIuY7U, https://www.youtube.com/watch?v=gv9ugDJ1ynU, https://www.youtube.com/watch?v=UVhIMwHDS7k

+## Tuesday 3/8

+11:00-12:00: Ran into an issue firestore database when user profile is created during signup the only id that is given is uid but the document id is randomly generated.
+This causes issues when using updateDoc firestore method as it requires the doc id instead of the uid created during signup.
+Watched youtube video playlist that covers v9 firestore syntax and the difference in using addDoc and setDoc. link: https://www.youtube.com/watch?v=ig91zc-ERSE&list=PLqFvlDFoiZ-2SAX7YXCYtb28K4IooCIlS

+12:00-12:40: Read over firestore documentation that covers how to add data to firestore.
+Specifically looked at the difference between addDoc which generates a random id and setDoc which allows the developer to assign the specific id needed.
+This allowed me to set the document id as the user uid making querying later on in app easier. link: https://firebase.google.com/docs/firestore/manage-data/add-data#update-data

+7:40-8:00: watch youtube video explaining how attatch onclick functionality to mui icons.
+Link: https://www.youtube.com/watch?v=AVonkBWYeDU

+8:00-8:30: read documentation about buttonIcon which allows the developer to use an icon as a button. link: https://mui.com/api/icon-button/.
+Read github thread about how to add onClick event handler to icon button link: https://github.com/mui/material-ui/issues/1340